Pundits in 2020 kept tell us "the stock market isn't the economy." So where should we look when making big financial decisions?

 Published April 2, 2021|4 min read

-Stock market performance is always in the headlines, people can sometimes treat it as an indicator of how the economy is doing overall.
-And on a personal level, this can affect how we make long-lasting financial decisions like whether to change jobs or buy a house.
+Because stock market performance is always in the headlines, people sometimes treat it as an indicator of how the economy is doing overall.
+This can affect how we make long-lasting financial decisions like whether to change jobs or buy a house.

 But as stocks soared in 2020 while the country went into recession, pundits regularly reminded us: The stock market isn’t the economy.
 But if the stock market isn't the economy, what are the indicators we should actually look at to understand the economy is going and where it might be taking us?

 Get the all-new ebook from Easy Money by Policygenius: 50 money moves to make in a recession.